Duo Kolesnikov Tsoy

 T: +31 6 5 24 68 707

 Pavel is especially known for his cross-genre collaborations, including “Celestial Navigation” – a baroque to contemporary programme featuring projections by architect Sophie Hicks and text by Martin Crimp – and his realisation of Bach’s Goldberg Variations with dancer Anne Teresa de Keersmaeker.
 Summer 2023 he had a seven-concert residency at the Aldeburgh Festival and often returns to the Klavier Festival Ruhr and to Wigmore Hall where he was artist-in-residence during 2020/21.
-In 2024 he will make his first recital tour of North America.

 Recent highlights for Samson Tsoy have included concertos with the Philharmonia Orchestra (with Maxim Emelyanychev and Gergely Madaras), London Philharmonic, a Messiaen project at the Gagosian Gallery in collaboration with sculptor Richard Serra, a performance at the Münchner Sicherheitskonferenz in front of the world's most important political leaders, and recitals at Konzerthaus Berlin and Wigmore Hall.